nihil-pro/notifier/readme.md

 // The Notification
-import { NotifierNotification } from 'notifier'
+import { NotifierNotification } from 'light-notifier'
 new NotifierNotification({
     message: 'Some string',
     color: 'success', // warning, error or undefined